-To accommodate an increased workload, it is possible to add nodes to a Tapestry network.
-To perform this operation, the new node is assigned its ID and then routes towards the root node for that ID.
+To accommodate dynamic workloads, our Tapestry network must support the addition of new nodes.
+When a new nodes joins, it is assigned its ID and then routes towards the root node for that ID.
 The root node initiates the transfer of all keys that should now be stored on the new node.
 The new node then iteratively traverses backpointers, starting from the root node, to populate its own routing table.